drbean/curriculum/pages/homepage/html/fortunes.md

 I was standing on the shoulders of giants.
 --Dr Bean
 %
-School: When the students have to be there, the teacher has to be there, too.
---Dr Bean
-%
-_--_|\    Home is where when you have to go
-/      \   there they have to take you in.
-\_.--._/   --Robert Frost
-v --Peter Fletcher
-%
 Motorist: How do I get to Lonesome Pine.
 Farmer: You can't get there from here.
 --Anonymous